 Substitutions for students without a disability will be made on a case-by case basis when supported by the Special Diet Statement.
-This form must be completed by a recognized medical authority.
-In Minnesota, a recognized medical authority includes a licensed physician, physician assistant, certified nurse practitioner, registered dietitian, licensed nutritionist and chiropractor.

 Generally, a participant with a food allergy OR a food intolerance that does not result in a life threatening (anaphylactic) reaction, is not considered to be a person with a disability.

 In most cases, the special dietary needs of a person who does not have a disability may be managed within the normal program meal service by avoiding certain food and choosing others.
 The special diet statement is needed only if a food substitution is requested.